๐Ÿ“‹

 Adjusted serving = Base serving ร— Appetite multiplier (e.g., 1.25 for hungry)

-If you'd calculated for all 60 guests at full servings: (60 ร— 3) รท 8 = 22.5 = 23 pizzas.
-That's more than double the actual need.
-This is why the format and serving-context adjustments matter so much.
+Compare that to sizing for all 60 guests at a full 3-slice pizza serving: (60 ร— 3) รท 8 = 22.5, or 23 pizzas, more than double the real need.
+The gap is entirely the format multiplier and the two-main split, which is why those two adjustments matter most.

 The Buffer Rule: How Much Extra to Buy

 • 15% or more for events over 150 people.
-At scale, you want operational buffer because you can't easily make a quick store run.
+At that scale a quick store run is not realistic, so build the cushion in up front.

 Planning Multiple Foods: The Combo Approach

-4. Apply your buffer to the main food only, or apply a smaller buffer across everything
+5. Apply your buffer to the anchor main first, then a smaller buffer to everything else.

-Our food combo calculators handle this automatically.
-They're built for the most common multi-food combinations: pizza and wings, burgers and hot dogs, sandwiches and salad, tacos and nachos.
+Our food combo calculators handle the cross-food math automatically.
+They are built for the most common pairings: pizza and wings, burgers and hot dogs, sandwiches and salad, tacos and nachos.

 Food Safety: The 2-Hour Rule and Why It Matters

-• Cold foods (deli meats, cheese, salads) need to be on ice trays or rotated out of the refrigerator in batches
+• Keep cold foods (deli meats, cheese, dips, dressed salads) on ice or pull them from the refrigerator in batches rather than setting everything out at once.

-• Hot foods (meats, casseroles) need to be held above 140ยฐF in chafing dishes or slow cookers
+• Hold hot foods (cooked meats, casseroles) at 140ยฐF or above in chafing dishes or slow cookers.

 Common Mistakes and How to Avoid Them